-The clothes of the Bakhtiari nomadic tribe are rather versatile, accounting for the extreme weather conditions they may encounter during migration.
+The clothes of the Bakhtiari nomads are rather versatile, accounting for the extreme weather conditions they may encounter during migration.
 Men wear tunics, wide trousers fastened at the ankle, and wool skullcaps.
 Colorful, layered skirts paired with matching vests are common for women.
-Their long scarves are embellished with hand-stitched designs or ornaments.
+Their long scarves are embellished with hand-woven designs or ornaments.

 The southeastern Sistan and Baluchestan province borders Pakistan and Afghanistan, and the traditional clothes of this region therefore resemble the typical shalwar kameez of these neighboring countries.
 Along with pants and colorful embroidered knee-length dresses, women adorn themselves with gold bracelets, necklaces, and brooches, and a second, longer shawl often covers their head and shoulders.
 Long pants, loose-fitting shirts, and a turban are customary for men.

-Earthy tones dominate the traditional dress of Turkmen men and women.
-Wearing long dresses with open robes, women often conceal part of their face with a cloth hanging just below the nose.
-Wool hats, worn to protect against cold weather, are the prominent feature of men’s garments.
+Earthy tones dominate the traditional dress of Turkman men and women.
+Wearing long dresses with open robes, women often cover part of their face with a cloth hanging just below the nose.
+Wool hats, worn to protect against cold weather, are the prominent feature of men’s clothings.